wp-plugins/quick-wp-htmlentities/readme.txt

 = 1.0 =
 * Plugin created.

+= 1.1 =
+* Fixed problem with ampersands (&) which caused plugin to fail (wpautop already substitutes htmlentitities for ampersands).
+* **Now purges line breaks, tabs and carriage returns from output so <pre> tags and related styles work.**

 == Upgrade Notice ==
 = 1.0 =
 * This is the initial beta release on 7/1/2014

+= 1.1 =
+* Fixed problem with ampersands (&) which caused plugin to fail (wpautop already substitutes htmlentitities for ampersands).
+* **Now purges line breaks, tabs and carriage returns from output so <pre> tags and related styles work.**